That rusty manhole cover you walk past? It's about to become wearable art.

 Block printing turns the overlooked geometry of your streets into repeatable art.
 The diamond pattern of a utility access panel, the weathered grain of a loading dock door, the orderly chaos of stacked bricks—these textures live underfoot and eye-level, waiting to be translated into relief prints.
 You'll rubbing-capture a texture, carve it into a soft linoleum block, then roll ink across the surface to print multiples on paper or fabric.
 The process splits into two acts: texture hunting and carving.
 Morning light rakes across surfaces best, making every rivet and mortar line pop.
 Bring thin printer paper and a crayon—press the paper against your chosen texture and rub the crayon sideways until the pattern emerges like a fossil.
 Back at your workspace, tape this rubbing to your block as a carving guide.
 Speedball carving tools cut away negative space in smooth, controlled strokes.
 The remaining raised surface becomes your stamp.
 Inking takes practice but forgives mistakes.
 A brayer (small roller) distributes water-based block printing ink evenly across your carved surface.
 Press fabric or cardstock firmly against the inked block, burnish the back with a wooden spoon, then peel away to reveal your print.
 The beauty lives in imperfection—incomplete ink coverage, slight misregistration, and hand-pressure variations create character that digital reproduction can't touch.
 After three prints, you'll start seeing your neighborhood as a printmaking supply store.

 Select your strongest rubbing and tape it face-down onto your soft-cut carving block.
-Rub the back firmly with a spoon to transfer some graphite as a carving guide, or simply use it as visual reference while carving.
+Rub the back firmly with a spoon to transfer graphite as a guide, or keep it nearby as visual reference while you carve.

-Roll the inked brayer across your carved block in multiple directions to ensure even coverage.
-The ink layer should be thin enough to see surface texture, not thick and goopy.
+Squeeze water-based block printing ink onto a glass plate and roll your brayer through it until evenly coated with a thin, tacky layer—you should hear a slight sticky sound.
+Roll the inked brayer across your carved block in multiple directions.
+The ink should be thin enough to see surface texture, not thick and goopy.

-Place your fabric or paper onto the inked block.
-Press down firmly with even pressure using your palms.
-Burnish the back thoroughly with a wooden spoon using circular motions, paying extra attention to edges and fine details.
+Place fabric or paper onto the inked block and press down firmly with your palms.
+Burnish the back thoroughly with a wooden spoon using circular motions, especially at edges and fine details.
+Peel back one corner to check coverage—if patchy, lay it back down and burnish more before peeling completely.

 Get everything you need to make this quest amazing.